oscarpm5/AdvancedGraphicsProgrammingBaseEngine/README.md

 # Oscar Perez Assignment 3 Advanced Graphics Programming
-This project has been done by Oscar Pérez Martín.
+This project has been done by Oscar Perez Martin.

 You can view the source code at: https://github.com/oscarpm5/AdvancedGraphicsProgrammingBaseEngine